Gnucash/gnucash-on-flatpak/README.md

    make dist(check) on the source repository.

 However, now that it's clearly stated the packages are meant purely for testing unreleased features, here's how to use these scripts.
+In the following recipe we will use "flatpak" as the **base directory** in which everything will happen.

 1. Create the following directory structure
 ```